Designer couple create wild Austrian forest home to find work/life balance

 We visit the environmentally friendly live/work base of Volkmar and Catharina Weiss of ‘agency for sustainable communication’ vald, an escape nestled deep in the countryside of Austria’s Waldviertel region

 Designers and husband-and-wife team Volkmar and Catharina Weiss were working with several established companies and high profile clients like BMW and Austrian Airlines from their main base in Vienna, when, a couple of years ago, they realised that their work/life balance was becoming skewed.
-Seeking to escape this, the couple decided to make the big move; relocate their family and business – vald, their ‘agency for sustainable communication’ – to their holiday home in the countyside of Austria’s Waldviertel region, to create a live/work headquarters that is healthier, closer to nature and more sustainable.
+Seeking a way out of this, the couple decided to make the big move; relocate their family and business – vald, their ‘agency for sustainable communication’ – to their holiday home, an extraordinairy escape in the countyside of Austria’s Waldviertel region, to create a live/work headquarters that is healthier, closer to nature and more sustainable.

 This was not about going big – their new home is only 90 sq m.
 But taking a sustainability minded approach was important to the Weiss’s both from a personal and a professional angle. ‘[Our vision was] to live and work with(in) the nature,’ says Volkmar.
 ‘Our worklife did not match our daily family routine and how we wanted to live.
 We love living in town but we felt the need to retreat in nature, where we can also draw inspiration for our work.’